 I knew she was kidding.
 But I also knew that I didn’t know she was kidding.
 I was pretty sure she was just trying to rattle me.
 “I’ll have you know, my invisible cloak of protection would engage automatically if you ever unsheathed your weapon.”

-Whoa.
+Whoa!
 I tapped the brakes without meaning to.
 “Are you out of your mind?
 And yes, you might just be.
 How would I know?
 I just picked you up off the street after nearly running you over because some maniac was trying to shoot me off the road!
-What in the hell is going on tonight?
+What the hell is going on tonight?
 You’re… you’re a kid!
 Why on earth would you want to make out with an old dude like me?”

 “Don’t have a meltdown.
 I’m just asking.”
 She sat quietly for a moment.
 “I would totally do it, though.
 What can I say?
 I like older men.
 I’m not bragging, but I’m pretty sure you wouldn’t have any complaints about me.
 I like to love.”